mpcsb/testing_branch/_posts/2025-11-07-Z3-and-model-equivalence.md

 ---

 Most model compression techniques stop after validation accuracy.
 If loss and accuracy remain roughly the same, the task is completed.

-But there’s something flawed in that logic:
-validation accuracy doesn’t tell us *where the models disagree*, it tells us only where they didn’t disagree on the points we checked.
+Validation accuracy only tells us the models agree on the samples we checked; it says nothing about the rest of the input space.

-## Z3 for Model Equivalence: Proving ML Models Match (or Finding the exact input where they don’t)

-**Goal**: Instead of *measuring* similarity between models, **prove** they're equivalent, and where they're not: extract the exact counterexample.

-## The question when pruning / replacing / compressing / distlilling a model
+## When pruning or simplifying a model

 We prune or replace models for practical reasons (essentially operational constraints).
 Things like: latency, memory, cost, deployment simplicity, simplification for interpretability...

-And this will for instance creating a pipeline like so: Random Forest → Pruned RF.
-It's our use case in this post.
+Example: Random Forest → Pruned Random Forest

-We check if the validation accuracy didn’t change, and hope it means the models are the same.
+We check if the validation accuracy is the same, and hope it means the models are the same.
 That's false.

-And dependending on the agressiveness of the pruning and amount of data at our disposal, something critical to know.
+And depending on the agressiveness of the pruning and amount of data at our disposal, something critical to know.

 Validation tells us **similarity on sampled points**, on information that we already have.
 What we want is **equivalence**: